hiridavid/trial-and-error/README.md

 opens file explorer at 'path'
 ('path' can be `.` which opens current directory)

+> start `filename.ext`

+runs file
+(or opens file explorer if 'filename.ext' is a directory)

+> code -r `path`

+opens directory in current VSCode window.
+Omit '-r' to open in new window.

 <br>

 * ## making new github repo